ioccc-src/winner/2024/ferguson1/obfuscation.md

 that many and that is ridiculous.

-Okay so it's a joke in another way but nonetheless YES I **REALLY DID** put in 116/134 `goto`s, depending on if you pre-process it or not!
+Okay so it's a joke in another way but nonetheless YES I **REALLY DID** put in
+<del>116/134</del> 131/149 `goto`s, depending on if you pre-process it or not!
 YES I might be mad.
 YES I think it's HILARIOUS.
 But if it was not for the IOCCC...
 Well, as I mention in my [remarks above](#devil), EVEN ONE IS TOO MANY in real code.

 I dare you to run the program in a debugger from start to finish to see how many line jumps there truly are.
-After I won I did it once: removing the `#include`s, blank lines, lines with only variables and lines with just braces (i.e. only lines of code) the program has just 59 lines and in a single run there were a total of **985** (!) line changes, counting function calls.
-In `main()` itself the line changed a total of **776** (!) times!
+After I won I did it once: removing the `#include`s, blank lines, lines with only variables and lines with just braces (i.e. only lines of code) the program has just 58 lines and in a single run there were a total of **1416** (!) line changes, counting function calls.
+In `main()` itself the line changed a total of **1131** (!) times!

 The best (or worst, depending on how you look at it :-) ) part is this works.
-As I note in those concluding remarks, a [famous company](https://www.apple.com) actually introduced a security hole from ONE `goto`.
-Yet I have 116/134 and it actually works?
+As I note in those concluding remarks, a [nameless company](https://www.apple.com) actually introduced a security hole from ONE `goto`.
+Yet I have
+<del>116/134</del> 131/149 and it actually works?
 That is surely obscene.
+And
-And beautiful.
+beautiful.
+But wrong.

 Oh and BTW: it appears that `hines` is a bit confused about my entry, though I'm not really sure why.
-In any case, I not only have dethroned `hines` (sorry ...but also not sorry!) but I have, as noted already, beaten the original BASIC game by **7** more `goto`s at 116 before the cpp and **25 MORE** after the cpp, at 134!
+In any case, I not only have dethroned `hines` (sorry ...but also not sorry!) but I have, as noted already, beaten the original BASIC game by <del>7</del> 22 more `goto`s at <del>116</del> 131 before the cpp and <del>**18 MORE**</del> **40 MORE** after the cpp, at 149!

 It's almost impossible to add more `goto`s.
+With the iocccsize it is impossible, if I don't want to sacrifice the rest of the program.
 You'll see why soon.
 But even if that was not the case I wanted room for the other things I did, some of which are quite cool and I believe unique as well.

 And yes, I agree: the idea of `goto`s considered harmful considered harmful is ludicrous, and as you just found out (probably in horror), I have taken it far